 What is UTC (Coordinated Universal Time)?

-UTC, or Coordinated Universal Time, is the primary time standard by which the world regulates clocks and time.
-It is the successor to GMT.
+UTC is the primary time standard by which the world regulates clocks.
+It's the successor to GMT and is based on atomic time for precision.

 What does GMT stand for?

-GMT stands for Greenwich Mean Time, the time zone at the Royal Observatory in Greenwich, London.
+GMT stands for Greenwich Mean Time, the historic time standard based on the Prime Meridian in Greenwich, London.

 How many time zones are in the USA?